iqtree/iqtree.github.io/doc/Substitution-Models.md

 * `JC2`: Jukes-Cantor type model for binary data.
 * `GTR2`: general time reversible model for binary data.
 * `MK`: Jukes-Cantor type model for morphological data.
-* `ORDERED`: only allowing exchange for neighboring states.
+* `ORDERED`: allowing exchange of neighboring states only.

+Except for `GTR2` that has unequal state frequencies, all other models have equal state frequencies.

->NOTICE: If morphological alignments do not contain constant sites (typically the case), then [an ascertainment bias correction model](#ascertainment-bias-correction) should be applied to correct the branch lengths for the absence of constant sites.
+>NOTICE: If morphological alignments do not contain constant sites (typically the case), then [an ascertainment bias correction model (`+ASC`)](#ascertainment-bias-correction) should be applied to correct the branch lengths for the absence of constant sites.

 Ascertainment bias correction
 -----------------------------

+An ascertainment bias correction (`+ASC`) model ([Lewis, 2001]) should be applied if the alignment does not contain constant sites (such as morphological or SNPs data).
+For example:

+* `MK+ASC`: for morphological data.
+* `GTR+ASC`: for SNPs data.

+`+ASC` will correct the likelihood conditioned on variable sites.
+Without `+ASC`, the branch lengths might be overestimated.

 Rate heterogeneity across sites
 -------------------------------